-To be analytically useful we need to write equation 13.21 in terms of the concentrations of the enzyme, E, and the substrate, S. To do this we use the STEADY-STATE APPROXIMATION, in which we assume the concentration of ES remains essentially constant.
-Following an initial period, during which the enzyme-substrate complex first forms, the rate at which ES forms is equal to the rate at which it disappears where $[E]0$ is the enzyme's original concentration.
+To be analytically useful we need to write equation 13.21 in terms of the concentrations of enzyme and substrate.
+To do this we use the STEADY-STATE APPROXIMATION, in which we assume that the concentration of ES remains essentially constant.
+Following an initial period, during which the enzyme-substrate complex first forms, the rate at which ES forms is equal to the rate at which it disappears where [E]0 is the enzyme's original concentration.
 Combining equation 13.22 and equation 13.23 gives